 - Boys tend to get broader shoulders.
-Even the voice box get’s bigger, and it often becomes a noticeable bump in the neck as the voice gets lower.
-The penis and testicles grow bigger, too.
+Even the voice box gets bigger; it often becomes a noticeable bump in the neck as the voice gets lower.
+The penis and testicles grow larger, too.

 - Girls tend to get wider hips, and their breasts start to grow bigger, too.
-On a monthly basis, girls also start to get their period which lasts a for a few days.
+Every month, girls also start to get their period, which lasts for a few days.

 5. Puberty changes your skin